julianmedwards/react-with-iam/README.md

 Make sure the API server is running with the `Start Server` or `Dev` tasks.

 Use the `Test` task to run automated testing.

+Certain tests require the database to be seeded with certain user data, which currently must be done manually.
+Look at the test files to see what they need.